 Ethernet has many benefits for users, which is why it grew so popular.
 However, there are a few disadvantages as well.

 Wi-Fi is the most popular type of network connection.
 Unlike wired connection types, such as Ethernet, it does not require a physical cable to be connected; data is transmitted through wireless signals.

 Differences between Ethernet and Wi-Fi connections

-The Institute of Electrical and Electronics Engineers Inc. (IEEE) specifies in the family of standards called IEEE 802.3 that the Ethernet protocol touches both Layer 1 -- the physical layer -- and Layer 2 -- the data link layer -- on the OSI network protocol model.
+IEEE specifies in the family of standards called IEEE 802.3 that the Ethernet protocol touches both Layer 1 (physical layer) and Layer 2 (data link layer) on the Open Systems Interconnection (OSI) network protocol model.

 Each frame is wrapped in a packet that contains several bytes of information to establish the connection and mark where the frame starts.

 Engineers at Xerox first developed Ethernet in the 1970s; Ethernet initially ran over coaxial cables.
 Today, a typical Ethernet LAN uses special grades of twisted-pair cables or fiber optic cabling.
 Early Ethernet connected multiple devices into network segments through hubs -- Layer 1 devices responsible for transporting network data -- using either a daisy chain or star topology.

 However, if two devices that share a hub try to transmit data at the same time, the packets can collide and create connectivity problems.
 To alleviate these digital traffic jams, IEEE developed the Carrier Sense Multiple Access with Collision Detection (CSMA/CD) protocol, which enables devices to check whether a given line is in use before initiating new transmissions.